 Plug Aerators: These are also called core aerators.
 Lawn professionals everywhere recommend this method.
 In this process, hollow tines remove soil from the ground.
 These plugs (or cores) of soil are then left to break down.
 You might rent equipment for this.
 But by the time you gather tools and study the method, an expert team could have already taken care of things.
-Just keep that in mind as you make plans to aerate.
+Just keep that in mind as you make plans to aerate your lawn.

 Using Zodega TIS’s residential lawn care in Houston is certainly ideal.
 The DIY spikes aren’t nearly as effective as our expert equipment and experience.

 Benefits of Aerating Lawn